Learning About Learning: A Path from Spin Glasses to Artificial Intelligence: Hopfield neural network: content-addressable memory

+When neuron $k$ changes its state, the update rule in Eq.~\eqref{eq:hopfielddynamics} gives two distinct possibilities.
+When $h_k(t)>0$, $\Delta\sigma_k(t)= 1-\sigma_k(t)=+2$.
+Likewise, when $h_k(t)<0$, we obtain $\Delta\sigma_k(t)= -1 - \sigma_k(t) = -2$.
+In both cases, updating neuron $k$ decreases the energy, so $\Delta\Hfunc[t]<0$.
+If the neuron state does not change, $\Delta\sigma_k(t)=0$ and therefore $\Delta\Hfunc[t]=0$.
+Because neurons are updated one at a time, the network typically requires $t\sim\orderof{N}$ updates to reach a state in which all neurons satisfy $\Delta\sigma_k(t)=0$, and the dynamics has converged to an attractor corresponding to a minimum of $\Hfunc$.
+For convenience, we define one Monte Carlo (MC) step as $N$ single-neuron updates;~\cite{barkemaMC} in the neural network literature, $N$ updates is often called an ``epoch.''~\cite{Rojas1996}

-Note that the update rule in Eq.~\eqref{eq:hopfielddynamics} does not rely explicitly on the Hebbian prescription for $W_{ij}$ in Eq.~\eqref{eq:weighthopfield}; it is therefore generally effective at finding minima of the energy function.
-While we have shown that the energy decreases during the dynamics, we must still ensure that, once a memory state $\memstate[\mu]$ is reached, it remains stable under further updates.
-In other words, applying Eq.~\eqref{eq:hopfielddynamics} to $\netstate(t)=\memstate[\mu]$ must result in $\netstate(t+1)=\memstate[\mu]$.
-This is the definition of an attractor, or a fixed point $\netstate^*$, for discrete time systems~\cite{strogatzBook},
+So far, we have seen that the Hebb rule, Eq.~\eqref{eq:weighthopfield}, makes the intended memory states minima of the energy function, Eq.~\eqref{eq:energygeneral}.
+We have also shown that the update rule, Eq.~\eqref{eq:hopfielddynamics}, drives the network toward minima of $\Hfunc$.
+We still need to verify that a retrieved memory remains stable under further updates.
+In other words, if the network reaches $\netstate(t)=\memstate[\mu]$, then applying Eq.~\eqref{eq:hopfielddynamics} again should leave the state unchanged, $\netstate(t+1)=\memstate[\mu]$.
+If this condition holds, the memory $\memstate[\mu]$ is a stable attracting fixed point of the dynamics, $\netstate(t+1)=\netstate(t)=\netstate^*=\memstate[\mu]$.

-The Hebb construction guarantees that the intended memory states are minima of the energy.
-However, it can also inadvertedly introduce other local minima when we try to store (sum) too many memories ($P$ is large).
-These unintended minima are called \textit{spurious memories}, and they do not correspond to stored patterns $\memstate[\mu]$.
-As a consequence, the network is overloaded, becoming unreliable when retrieving a memory from incomplete inputs using the defined update rule.
-In practical terms, this would be analogous to recalling a random person when shown a familiar face.
-To avoid this problem, we need to limit the number of stored memories $P$.
+Note that training the network with Eq.~\eqref{eq:weighthopfield} can unintentionally create local minima in $\Hfunc$ that do not correspond to any memory $\memstate[\mu]$ in the set $\mathbb{P}$.
+This problem usually occurs when the number of stored memories $P$ becomes too large.
+These unintended attractors are called \textit{spurious memories} or \textit{hallucinations}.
+Although they are stable states, they make the network unreliable.
+In practice, this behavior is analogous to recognizing the wrong person when shown a familiar face.
+As we will see, this problem can be mitigated by limiting the number of stored memories.